WithSJ/Hamster-App/README.md

 # Hamster-App
-Chat Application for Android and Desktop (At present only Linux System)
+Chat Application for Android and Desktop (At present only for Linux System)